 ACP Journal Club's general purpose is to select from the biomedical literature articles that report original studies and systematic reviews that warrant immediate attention by physicians attempting to keep pace with important advances in internal medicine.
 These articles are summarized in value-added abstracts and commented on by clinical experts.

-PIER (Physicians' Information and Education Resource) is a Web-based decision-support tool designed for rapid point-of-care delivery of up-to-date, evidence-based guidance for clinicians.
-Information in PIER is presented in a "drill down" format, in which the user clicks from an opening guidance statement through to more specific information.
+ACP Smart Medicine is a web-based decision-support tool designed for rapid point-of-care delivery of up-to-date, evidence-based guidance for clinicians.
+Information is presented in a "drill down" format, in which the user clicks from an opening guidance statement through to more specific information.

 - Clinical Key